treeverse/lakeFS/clients/python-legacy/docs/RepositoriesApi.md

 # **dump_submit**
 > TaskInfo dump_submit(repository)

-Dump repository refs (tags, commits, branches) to object store
+Backup the repository metadata (tags, commits, branches) and save the backup to the object store.

 ### Example